Carl Frampton: Frampton vs. Martínez II

-Frampton challenged for his first world title on 6 September 2014 in a rematch against Kiko Martinez (31-4, 23 KOs).
+Frampton challenged for his first world title on 6 September 2014 in a rematch against Kiko Martinez (31–4, 23 KOs).
 Martinez's IBF super-bantamweight title was at stake and the bout took place in an outdoor arena at the Titanic Quarter in Belfast.
 In the build-up to the fight, Frampton said of Martinez: "He's very emotional and that's what makes him dangerous... he's a hot-head, he can be very easily agitated but he's coming to win".
 Fighting in front of a crowd of 16,000 Frampton knocked Martinez down in the fifth round and won by unanimous decision, with two scores of 119-108 and one score of 118–111, winning his first world title.
 Interviewed after the fight Frampton said "I've got the world title.
 I feel a bit emotional – it has been a long time coming, it has been a hard road.
 I intend to hang on to it for a very long time."
-He went on to call for a unification fight with the WBA champion Scott Quigg, saying "I'll fight him in Manchester, I'll fight him anywhere".
+He went on to call for a unification fight with WBA (Regular) champion Scott Quigg, saying "I'll fight him in Manchester, I'll fight him anywhere".
 After the fight, Barry McGuigan said of his protégé "This kid could end up as the best Irish fighter there has ever been."